 What if you don’t Agree with the Vocational Rehab Outcome?

-Your Workers’ Compensation benefits include vocational rehabilitation.
-Use this benefit to find a new job and return to gainful employment.
-If you have additional questions about the details of your Workers’ Compensation benefits, talk to your human resources manager.
+Your Workers’ Compensation benefits include vocational rehabilitation—use this benefit to regain employment and financial independence.
+If you have questions about the specifics of your claim or benefits, talk to your human resources manager or talk to an agent.